Backways Cove, Denis Point and Trebarwith Strand Circular Walk

 - Turn right in the direction indicated by the waymark, to stay on the coast path and follow it to the next waymark.

-- Turn left at the next waymark and follow the coast path to a final waymark.
+- Turn left at the waymark and follow the coast path to a waymark beside the fence near the top of the headland.

 During stormy weather, sea foam is driven into Backways Cove by the wind and vortices form against the sheer cliffs resulting in small tornadoes of sea foam.

 Sea foam (also known as "spume") is formed due to organic compounds known as surfactants present in seawater.
 Under turbulent conditions, the surfactants form persistent bubbles which float to the surface, stick to each other through surface tension and are driven onshore by the wind.
 The surfactant compounds themselves arise from processes such as the offshore breakdown of algal blooms.

 On beaches, sea foam can conceal deep pools and gullies with an apparently flat, uniform surface.
 Tread carefully, especially on beaches you don't know well, to avoid walking off the edge of a precipice or vanishing into icy cold water.